analogy-angle/analogy-angle.github.io/README.md

 Full and short research papers will be peer-reviewed by at least two reviewers from the PC.
 Accepted full and short papers will be included in the proceedings of the workshop.
 Dissemination papers will go through a short review from the organizers, checking for their quality and relevance to the workshop.
 Dissemination papers will not be included in the workshop proceedings.

-Please submit your contribution via TBD.
+Please submit your contribution via [Open Review](https://openreview.net/group?id=aclweb.org/ACL/2025/Workshop/Analogy-ANGLE).
 The paper type will be inferred based on the submission length.
-Submissions should be **anonymized** and the review will be double-blind.
+Submissions should be **anonymized**, and the review will be double-blind.
 Preprints can be stored on arXiv.
 Analogy-Angle has informal proceedings and a flexible policy on double submissions of novel papers.

 Please format your full and short papers using the [ACL template]([https://www.ijcai.org/authors_kit](https://aclrollingreview.org/cfp#paper-submission-and-templates)).
 Dissemination papers can be submitted in their original format.